Westlake, Los Angeles: Notable fires

 Hotel Californian, 1961–1994.
 Flames engulfed the upper two floors of the five-story Hotel Californian at 1907 West Sixth Street on August 2, 1961.
 Firemen were threatened with injury when a water hydrant burst and a hose flailed about viciously before water was turned off.
 Scores of television aerials on the roof of the hotel hampered the men before the flames were brought under control.
 The hotel reopened, but became "a classic slum building where a changing cast of owners suck out profits, fail to make repairs and leave tenants in miserable conditions."
 City officials closed its entrances with plywood and metal bars, but homeless people broke through and made it their home.
 On November 21, 1994, it took 186 firefighters from three companies to quell a massive blaze that all but destroyed the place.
 Finally, the City Council ordered the old hotel razed as an irreparable hazard.

 Burlington Avenue, 1993.
 Nine people, mostly immigrants from Latin America, and two fetuses died as a result of a fire that ravaged an apartment building at 330 Burlington Avenue on May 5.
 More than forty were injured.
-Some residents escaped by jumping from or, in the case of children, being thrown from upper floors into the arms of rescuers, but others died when they were trapped on stairways.
+Some residents escaped by jumping from or, in the case of children, being thrown from upper floors into the arms of rescuers, but others died when they were trapped in smoke-filled hallways.
 Members of the 18th Street Gang joined in the rescue effort.
 More than a hundred shocked survivors were given emergency shelter in the Belmont High School gymnasium.
 It was the fourth-deadliest fire in the city's history.
 Fire officials said the owners failed to correct a faulty alarm system, amid other fire code violations.
 Some fire doors had been illegally propped open.

 Four hundred mourners were at a special eulogy at the Church of the Immaculate Conception on Ninth Street (later James M. Wood Boulevard) in Westlake, where Cardinal Roger M. Mahony called upon city authorities to work toward improving apartment safety.
 Among the mourners were elementary school classmates of two of the dead children and a Fire Department honor guard of about two dozen firefighters, dressed in formal black uniforms.
 In all, the caskets at the funeral Mass contained the remains of 11, including three mothers (two of them pregnant), two fetuses and six children.
 The two fetuses were placed with their mothers in the caskets.
 A 15-month-old child of Guatemalan parents was buried earlier in Calvary Cemetery.
 The other remains were returned to Mexico and Guatemala.